 Last year, multiple trends emerged and redefined the future of skincare.
 2018 brought us bakuchiol, an anti-inflammatory and natural alternative to retinol, sheet masks, collagen supplements, and vampire facials.
 This year, skincare is expected to be bigger, better and tech-ier than ever as brands come up with more personalized products for skin rejuvenation.

 Those, particularly into skincare, are familiar with alpha-hydroxy acids (AHAs) and beta hydroxy acids (BHAs) for exfoliation.
 There is, however, a third one that is making itself known in the industry.
 Polyhydroxy acids or PHAs are second-generation AHAs that work by exfoliating dead skin cells on the surface to achieve a more even skin tone and texture.
 They differ from AHAs and BHAs because they work exclusively on the surface without penetrating the deeper delicate levels.
 As a result, there is less irritation and the skin does not become susceptible to UV rays.

 Because of their larger molecular size and surface-level penetration, PHAs are ideal for almost all skin types, especially those that are sensitive to AHA- or BHA-based products.
 They attract water and reduce the loss of moisture, also making them an attractive option for those with dry skin.

 2. Microneedle Eye Patches

 Everyone strives for healthy, flawless and rejuvenated skin.
 But as a person ages, the skin loses its elasticity, making it look dull and lifeless.
 Vargas Face and Skin Center offers skin rejuvenation treatments without surgery in Kansas City.
 We are a nationally recognized company that offers a wide range of services for men and women.
-Learn more about us by visiting our website at www.vargasfaceandskin.com.
+Contact us today to schedule your consultation.